Boulengerula taitana: Juvenile

 Following the dentitional metamorphosis stage of development, B. taitana transitions into a generalist predator.
 Their diet typically consists of social macrofauna, including termites, ants, and earthworms.

 Adult

 As with other caecillians, Boulengerula taitana are generalist predators.
-Adults primarily eats termites, dipteran larvae, ants, antlions, slugs, thrips, centipedes, and earthworms.
-Still, it has been documented that B. taitana eats more termites and earthworms compared to the other macrofauna they typically consume.
+Adults primarily eat termites, dipteran larvae, ants, antlions, slugs, thrips, centipedes, and earthworms.
+Still, it has been documented that B. taitana eat more termites and earthworms compared to the other macrofauna they typically consume.
 Rather than large jaw muscles and bite forces, they utilize long-axis rotations to reduce prey.
 Feeding events in the wild are difficult to observe due to their underground dwelling habits.
 Therefore, most diet studies are done on individuals above-ground laboratory conditions.
 The feeding process is notably slower in B. taitana compared to other terrestrial amphibian species.
 In B. taitana, the prey must be contacted and jaw openings modified via sensory feedback before feeding is initiated.
-Despite their slow feeding, their predation movements are rapid - with an average peak lunge velocity of 7.4 cm sec-1 and similar jaw closure speed.
+Despite their slow feeding, their predation movements are rapid - with an average peak lunge velocity of 7.4 cm sec−1 and the similar jaw closure speed.